NASW Standards for Clinical Social Work in Social Work Practice

 Interpretation

-Clinical social workers shall be prepared for the challenges that encompass the assessment and treatment of people with mental disorders and behavioral or emotional disturbances.
-This includes maintaining a commitment to the client while simultaneously demonstrating responsibility to the practice setting, society, and local, state, and federal policies and regulations governing the social worker’s clinical practice.
-In the event that conflicts arise among competing interests, social workers are directed to the NASW Code of Ethics as one of the reference points for decision making.
-Services should only be provided in a setting in which the professional relationship can be maintained.
-Clinical social workers should adhere to the NASW Code of Ethics with regard to limits on private and/or dual relationships with clients.
+Clinical social workers shall be prepared for the challenges that encompass the assessment and treatment of people with various emotional, behavioral, and/or psychiatric conditions.
+This includes maintaining a commitment to the client while simultaneously demonstrating responsibility to the practice setting, society, policies, and regulations governing the clinical social worker’s practice.
+In the event that conflicts arise among competing interests, social workers are directed to the Code of Ethics as one of the reference points for decision making.
+Services should only be provided in a setting where the boundaries of the professional relationship can be maintained.
+Clinical social workers should adhere to the Code of Ethics with regard to limits on private and/or dual relationships with clients and determine when referral is appropriate in accordance with Standard 3.

 Standard 2.
 Specialized Practice Skills and Interventions